An issue is a story explaining why something should be changed. It serves as the seed for collaboration in order to get it solved.

 - Context: why are you filing this issue

-- Problem or idea and this issue’s definition of done
+- Problem or idea and what will be different when this issue is resolved

 - Solution or next step: request feedback from others, propose changes or propose further investigation

 Defining done for issues

 It’s helpful for the person who solves the issue to know when they’ve actually fixed it.
 List multiple steps or actions with checkboxes so they can be tracked and resolved.

 Writing a bug

 A bug is something that is wrong.
 In order to clearly communicate what is wrong it helps to answer the following questions: